 The Cheer Up Almond Butter Cup recipe in the book looked delicious so Zlata let me share it with you!
-In this recipe, I used Enjoy Life chocolate chip, so these are gluten, soy, peanut, and dairy free along with being vegan.
+In this recipe, I used Enjoy Life chocolate chips, so these are gluten, soy, peanut, and dairy free along with being vegan.
 If you have food allergies, make sure you find chocolate chips that fit your food allergies.

 If you have tree nut allergies, you can replace the almond butter with SunButter instead.
 This recipe can also be peanut-free depending on the brand of almond butter you use.
 I usually don’t count coconut as a true nut although the FDA does, but if you have tree nut allergies and aren’t sure about eating coconut, talk to your allergist first.

 For more recipes from Zlata, check out The Sexyfit Method!